Mortano/morton-rs/README.md

-# `morton-rs` - A Rust library for working with Morton indices
+# `morton-index` - A Rust library for working with Morton indices

 This library enables working with *Morton indices* in your Rust code.
 Morton indices provide a one-dimensional mapping for the nodes of an n-ary tree (quadtree in 2D, octree in 3D, and so on).
 Here are the key features of this library in a nutshell:
 - Morton indices for 2D and 3D (higher dimensions will be added in the future), providing the typical ordering of Morton indices.
 Sort a bunch of 2D Morton indices and you have a quadtree, do the same thing in 3D and you have an octree!